-The MTA released an analysis report this past Wednesday, August 10, showing how car traffic could be reduced as much as 20% if a new plan is implemented which would toll drivers who enter Manhattan south of 60th Street as much as $23 during rush hour.
+The MTA released an analysis report in August of last year showing how car traffic could be reduced as much as 20% if a new tolling program was introduced.

 The Central Business District (CBD) Tolling Program would be the first congestion pricing program in the U.S., but the program has helped other cities around the world by reducing traffic, helping improve mass transit, and improving air quality.

-If this program is approved, vehicles that enter or remain in the Central Business District would be tolled via an E-ZPass or by mail for those without one.
+If approved, vehicles that enter or remain in the Central Business District would be tolled via an E-ZPass or by mail for those without one.

 There are a number of factors that would determine the toll rates per vehicle, and the Traffic Mobility Review Board would consider things such as how traffic might move, air quality and pollution, costs, effect on the public, and safety.
 MTA’s TBTA Board would have final say on what the rates would actually be.